michiruf/android-easyviewholder/README.md

-# Android easy view holder
+# Easy view holder for android
 A simple library to use view holders with less boilerplate.

 ## Embed via Gradle